ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This mode is used when the client instance is not able to facilitate launching a complex arbitrary URI but can communicate arbitrary values like URIs.
-As a consequence, these URIs SHOULD be short to allow the URI to be typed by the end user.
+As a consequence, these URIs SHOULD be short enough to allow the URI to be typed by the end user, such as a total length of 20 characters or fewer.
 The client instance MUST NOT modify the URI when communicating it to the end user;
 in particular the client instance MUST NOT add any parameters to the URI.
 The user code URI MUST be reachable from the end user's browser, though the URI is usually be opened on a separate device from the client instance itself.
-The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.
+The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.

 In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end user as the RO and interactively provide consent.